Rigorous Academic Standards & Leadership Curriculum

 In summary, we strive to graduate young men and women who are well prepared for the next steps in life.
 We provide a stable, safe, and nurturing environment in which each student is known, cared for, and loved.

-Beaufort Academy’s leadership curriculum is interwoven with concepts such as self-awareness, critical thinking, collaboration and visioning.
+Beaufort Academy’s leadership inspired curriculum is interwoven with concepts such as self-awareness, critical thinking, collaboration and visioning.
 Along with other self-management concepts, these principles are integrated into the curriculum of core classes starting in kindergarten and progressing through 12th grade.
 Combined with an exploration of human development, information processing and collaborative functioning, the goal is to help students develop both an understanding and working knowledge of human interaction.
 These courses are designed to provide a foundation for understanding and implementing leadership skills and models.

 Beginning in the 9th grade, students take the following leadership curriculum honors credit bearing courses:

-- Fundamentals of Communication and Leadership - 9th
+- Communication and Leadership - 9th

-- Leadership through the Study of Leaders - 10th
+- Survey of Leadership - 10th

-- Models of Community Leadership - 11th
+- Models of Leadership - 11th

 - Internship Week - 11th/12th (not offered due to COVID-19)